-Switch to the Floorplanner perspective .
-In the Floorplanner view, compared to figure above (see page 403) from the first iteration, about 3% fewer instances are now drawn with a locked fill color (dark yellow by default).
+Switch to the Floorplanner perspective 🔄 .
+In the Floorplanner view, compared to figure above (see page 354) from the first iteration, about 3% fewer instances are now drawn with a locked fill color (dark vellow by default).

-The locked placement state is just one of several potential placement states (see Instance States (see page 261)) that an instance can have when painted in the Floorplanner.
+The locked placement state is just one of several potential placement states (see Instance States (see page 212)) that an instance can have when painted in the Floorplanner.
 This locked placement state is somewhat similar in concept to the fixed placement state.
 (Instances with fixed placement status, shown in the Floorplanner with a light yellow fill color by default, are instances with user-assigned placement constraints, usually defined in a .pdc file.
 These fixed instances are not allowed to be moved from their constrained placements during the flow.)
 The locked placement state indicates instances that are locked in place because they are in a partition that was not recompiled.
 Only instances with the default (or soft) placement state (light-grey fill color by default) were allowed to have their placement changed during the flow.

 The visibility of the instance's locked placement state and the associated locked fill color can be chosen within the ACE GUI's preferences.
-To see/edit these, select Window $\rightarrow$ Preferences $\rightarrow$ Floorplanner View Colors.
-In particular, ensure the Instances $\rightarrow$ Show Locked Color on Instances with Locked Placement box is checked, and that the Locked Instances View Color is set to the desired color (dark yellow by default).
+To see/edit these, select Window → Preferences → Floorplanner View Colors.
+In particular, ensure the Instances → Show Locked Color on Instances with Locked Placement box is checked, and that the Locked Instances View Color is set to the desired color (dark yellow by default).

-Figure 77: ACE Floorplanner Perspective After the rtl\V1 Incremental Compile Iteration
+Figure 75: ACE Floorplanner Perspective After the rtl_V1 Incremental Compile Iteration

 To get a feel for the amount of re-routing that was required, one can select (add to the ACE Selection Set) the instances in the partitions that were recompiled and then view the flylines representing the nets for those instances.
 To do this, check the Selected Instance Flylines box in the Floorplanner view's fly-out palette.
 Then in the Partitions view, choose the rows for the partitions that were recompiled, and click Add Instances to Selection in the Partitions View toolbar.
 Blue flylines are drawn for the nets of the selected instances (or rather for the first 200 selected instances, since the selection set contains more than 200 objects).
-In the Selection View (see page 173) click the gold left-arrow and right-arrow buttons in the view header to cycle visibility between different subsets of 200 of the selection set instances at a time.
+In the Selection View (see page 125) click the gold left-arrow instances at a time.